|

 as you can

-- Keep the feet touch down time on the ground to the
+- Keep the feet touch downtime on the ground for the

 shortest time possible